Balearic Islands Travel Guide

 A pick of the best calas well worth visiting the Cala Macarella, Cala Es Talaier, Cala N’ Porter, Cala Mitjaneta, Cala Galdana and the Cala Pregonda.

 Some other treasured beaches on the Balearic Island of Mallorca include the Colonia de San Jordi, and the beaches of Estanys, Dolc and Carbo.
-Thaye are all situated along a pristine stretch of coastline which offer visitors clear blue waters and tranquil isolated beaches of fine white sand with an abundance of vegetation.
+They are all situated along a pristine stretch of coastline which offers visitors clear blue waters and tranquil isolated beaches of fine white sand with an abundance of vegetation.

 Top holiday hotspots

-The Balearic Islands are home to some of the top holidays resorts in Spain with a fantastic array of accommodation on offer from the cheapest hostels to some of the finest luxury hotels in Spain.
-There are resorts such as busy Magaluf on the Island of Majorca offering budget friendly package holidays from as little as £250 per person per week in the off season, incredible value when you think lights, transfers, food and accommodation are usually included for that price.
+Resorts such as busy Magaluf on the Island of Majorca offer budget-friendly package holidays from as little as £250 per person per week in the offseason, incredible value when you think lights, transfers, food and accommodation are usually included for that price.

 Top 10 things do to on the Balearic Islands